 Under Canada’s tax laws, the death of a Canadian taxpayer triggers a deemed disposition of all his/her property, which may result in a taxable capital gain (see Section XI).
-As a full foreing tax credit (see section VII) for U.S. estate taxes might not be allowed against the Canadian income taxes, a taxpayer may be subject to double taxation when he/she dies.
+As a full foreign tax credit (see Section VII) for U.S. estate taxes might not be allowed against the Canadian income taxes, a taxpayer may be subject to double taxation when he/she dies.

 This document is up to date as of August 1, 2019 and reflects the status of legislation, including proposed amendments at this date.